orkilim/TAU-ItayInbal-server/README.md

  the following lines should be in the package.json after the ```$ git clone```

- make sure they exist under "scripts". if not- add them
+ but make sure they exist under "scripts". if not- add them

  "test": "jest --coverage --detectOpenHandles"|
  "dev": "nodemon index.js" |